Multi-faith week – promoting understanding and challenging stereotypes

 Each classroom was provided with an information pack with different games and activities to encourage a broader religious education.

-During breaktimes, some of our teachers have read stories from different faiths in the library, which have been followed up with questions and discussions about the different religions they dealt with.
+During breaktimes, some of our teachers read stories from different faiths in the library, which were followed up with questions and discussions about the different religions.

 We are committed to continuing our children's multi-faith education throughout their TPR (Theology, Philosophy and Religion) lessons.
 We are also planning a multi-faith chapel service later in the term.
 Dedicating a week to multi-faith learning has been a valuable tool to remind the children the importance of celebrating difference throughout the term.